sqonk/php-utils/docs/api/arrays.md

 ```
 Return the first element in an array.
 If the array is associative then the value corresponding to the first key is sought.

+This method is not declared in version of PHP 8.5 and later as it is built directly into the language.

 - **array<mixed>** $array The input array.

 **Returns:**  mixed The first element in the array or `FALSE` if the array is empty.